 Professor Cullinan trained at Guy's Hospital in London and has worked at Royal Brompton Hospital and Imperial College since the early 1990s.

 Professor Cullinan carries out extensive postgraduate teaching both inside and outside the Trust.
 He also runs workshops on occupational lung diseases, spirometry in occupational health practice and introductory medical statistics twice a year.

 He is a member of the Industrial Injuries Advisory Council and the Group of Occupational Respiratory Physicians.

-The Occupational Lung Disease Service at Royal Brompton Hospital is among the busiest of its kind anywhere in the world.
-You can find out more about the department's clinical and specialist immunological service and its research and teaching activities is available on the department of occupational and environmental medicine website.
+The occupational lung disease service at Royal Brompton Hospital is among the busiest of its kind anywhere in the world.
+You can find out more about the department's clinical and specialist immunological service and its research and teaching activities is available on the department's web pages.